Student Services offer support, guidance and information to help you make the most of your time at AECC University College.

 If you need immediate medical attention but it is not an emergency, visit Royal Bournemouth Hospital Accident and Emergency department:

 Tel: 01202 704167 or Main switchboard: 01202 303626

 For medical advice, contact the NHS, Tel: 111 or visit their website.

-If you are feeling very distressed or having thoughts of self-harm or suicide and need immediate help, please contact your doctor's surgery and request an emergency appointment.
+If you need immediate medical help, please contact your doctor's surgery and request an emergency appointment.

 If your doctor's surgery is not open, you can contact the NHS on 111.
 NHS 111 is available 24 hours a day, 365 days a year, calls are free from landlines and mobile phones.
 You should use the NHS 111 service if you need medical help or advice but it is not a life-threatening situation.

 In an emergency go straight to your nearest Accident and Emergency department or call the Emergency Services on 999.

 To speak to someone in confidence, the Samaritans are available 24 hours a day, 7 days a week.